-The Alternative Fuel Vehicle (AFV) Rebate program will be extended once it reaches its milestone of awarding 500 rebates at \$3,500 for large-battery system plug-in hybrid electric vehicles and battery-electric vehicles.
-The AFV program has committed to offer \$3,000 for the next 500 large battery system vehicles.
-With this commitment, the total investment in alternative fuel vehicles for residents will total over \$3.35 million.
+The Alternative Fuel Vehicle (AFV) Rebate program was extended in February when it reached the milestone of awarding 500 rebates at \$3,500 for large-battery system plug-in hybrid electric vehicles and battery-electric vehicles.
+The AFV program is now offering \$3,000 for the next 500 large battery system vehicles.
+With this commitment, the total investment in alternative fuel vehicles for residents will total over \$3.35 million since 2011.
 The Department of Environmental Protection also offers rebates of \$1,000 for battery-electric vehicles with battery system capacity less than 10 kWh, as well as, for natural gas, propane, hydrogen or fuel-cell vehicles.
-A recent accounting of vehicles provided a rebate shows that 593 vehicles have been provided to residents in 52 Counties since 2011.
-There are only 41 rebates remaining at \$3,500.